Developer-Autodesk/forge.learning/docs/datamanagement/oss/netcore.md

 # Upload file to OSS (.NET Core)

-At this section we actually need 3 features:
+For this section we actually need 3 features:

 1. Create buckets
 2. List buckets & objects (files)